Anthem MCA 225 Gen 2 Power Amplifier Reviewed

 Listening to the Anthem MCA 225 Gen 2…

-While this isn’t is a classic Dr. Dre track, “All in a Day’s Work” (buy at Amazon on vinyl or CD) (PCM – 44.1kHz) pushes the higher frequencies a bit more than the Mos Def example.
+While this isn’t is a classic Dr. Dre track, “All in a Day’s Work” (PCM – 44.1kHz) pushes the higher frequencies a bit more than the Mos Def example.
 On the Anthem MCA 225 Gen 2, you can really enjoy Anderson Paak’s smooth vocal range while still pushing the low frequencies with both a dynamic drum beat and also a great bass line that will be sure to have you feeling the groove.
 You get every bit of the production value that has made Dr. Dre a very successful man on this track, as every note feels masterfully put together as the sound flows beautifully across this track.

 Does the Anthem MCA 225 Gen 2 Have Any Resale Value?